pranav-sankhe/Ray-tracing-in-plasma/README.md

 The next layer is the chromosphere.
 The chromosphere emits a reddish glow as super-heated hydrogen burns off.The temperature rises across the chromosphere from 4,500 degrees Kelvin to about 10,000 degrees Kelvin.
 The chromosphere is thought to be heated by convection within the underlying photosphere.
-As gases churn in the photosphere, theyproduce shock waves that heat the surrounding gas and send it piercing through the chromosphere in millions of tiny spikes of hot gas called spicules.
+As gases churn in the photosphere, they produce shock waves that heat the surrounding gas and send it piercing through the chromosphere in millions of tiny spikes of hot gas called spicules.
 Each spicule rises to approximately 3,000 miles (5,000 kilometers) above the photosphere and lasts only a few minutes.
 Spicules may also follow along magnetic field lines of the sun, which are made by the movements of gases inside the sun.